 The donated lungs will then be connected to the relevant airways and blood vessels, and the chest will be closed.

-A lung transplant is a major operation that may take at least 3 months to recover from.
+A lung transplant is a major operation that may take several months to recover from.

 It could be quite a while before you're able to return to work, so you'll need to make necessary arrangements with your employer.

 Find out more about recovering from a lung transplant

 A lung transplant is a complex type of surgery that carries a high risk of complications.

 A common complication is the immune system rejecting the donated lungs.

 Because of this, a medicine known as an immunosuppressive is given to dampen the effects of the immune system, reducing the risk of rejection.

 But taking immunosuppressives carries its own risks as they increase the chances of infection.